-Create events that give opportunities to practice new leadership skills.

-Ensure that parent meetings and trainings are announced routinely, that announcements are inviting, and that language is not a barrier to parent participation.
+- Create events that give opportunities to practice new leadership skills. - Ensure that parent meetings and trainings are announced routinely, that announcements are inviting, and that language is not a barrier to parent participation.
 Send announcements home in the family's language, when possible, and provide interpreters for meetings.
 To cut down on cost, many programs use their partners to collaborate for parent meetings.
 For example, two programs can invite their families to a parent meeting.
-One program provides the food and location while the other provides the

-Engage in honest dialogue with families about their expectations and staff/program objectives and have agreed upon understandings of how to partner and collaborate with each other.
+One program provides the food and location while the other provides the interpreters. - Engage in honest dialogue with families about their expectations and staff/program objectives and have agreed upon understandings of how to partner and collaborate with each other.
 Many parents may not understand what their role is within the school or program so giving them specific jobs or responsibilities, such as typing up parent meeting minutes or creating flyers for family events, may be helpful.

-ng Say o come to parent We have monthly parent meetings.
+Instead of saying Say Parents need to come to parent meetings.
+We have monthly parent meetings.
 Parents help create the agenda by letting us know their concerns and interests.
-Please let us know what topics interest you so we can provide that for you. en door policy.
-You can hool anytime.
+Please let us know what topics interest you so we can provide that for you.
+We have an open door policy.
+You can come to the school anytime.
 We have an open door policy which means you are welcome at the center anytime.
-While you are at the center, you can volunteer in classrooms, help us plan parent meetings, or help us create parent information boards, etc. ed to attend parent ences.
+While you are at the center, you can volunteer in classrooms, help us plan parent meetings, or help us create parent information boards, etc. You are required to attend parent teacher conferences.
 We view families as partners in the children's education.
 Parents are the experts on their child and the information you have is essential to the child's success.
 We review the assessment information and develop and achieve goals together.